Jetlum/computer-management-api/README.md

 # Computer Management API

 A REST API for managing company-issued computers built with Go, GORM, and PostgreSQL/SQLite.
+Integrates with Greenbone notification service.

 ## Overview

-This API allows system administrators to track company-issued computers, assign them to employees, and receive notifications when an employee has 3 or more computers assigned.
+This API allows system administrators to track company-issued computers, assign them to employees, and receive notifications via the Greenbone notification service when an employee has 3 or more computers assigned.

 ## Architecture Diagram